aalfiann/imgproxify/readme.md

 # Imgproxify
-This repository is only for discussion about imgproxify feature.
+This repository is only for discussion about feature in imgproxify.

 ### How to submit idea?
 - Just create something on the [issues](https://github.com/aalfiann/imgproxify/issues) section.